deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Which Daar clawed through, I’m guessing.”

 “No. The planet remains broadly unknown *because* he ordered it.
 We Champions respect his will.
-In any case…” Meereo grabbed a tablet and tapped his claws against it, “Let’s get back to our review.
+In any case…” Meereo grabbed a tablet and tapped his claws against it.
+“Let’s get back to our review.
 Let’s see…yes, fauna.
 The previous mission noted a great many poisonous thorny plants.”

 Wilde nodded.
 “I checked.
 The worst of them’s about as bad as a nettle, from our perspective.”